 Breaking down the NOC position profile into its “essential parts”

-Each job profile within the NOC describes each of these factors.
+Each job profile within the NOC 2011 describes each of these factors.
 If you can demonstrate that your position encompasses each of these factors, then you know you have the right NOC.
-If however, you are missing a substantial number of the duties, your educational experience doesn’t match up, or you do not have the necessary work experience, then you can safely assume that this NOC is not for you.
+If however, you have not performed the activities in the lead statement or are missing a substantial number of the main duties, then you can safely assume that this NOC is not for you.

 So let’s take a closer look at the position profile for a cook (6322) within the 2011 NOC.
-Based on CIC’s requirements above, you must perform all of the actions described below:
+Based on IRCC’s requirements above, you must perform all of the actions described below:

 There is nothing too complicated about this.
 The lead statement is quite general, so if you cook food for a living – pretty much anywhere – you are in….at least so far!